google/reflectable.dart/reflectable/README.md

 # Reflectable

-*Please note that parts of this package are still unimplemented.*
+*A listing of known limitations is given at the end of this page.*

 ## Introduction